elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 |customComparators|(Optional) List of comparators that replaces the default options defined in constants `x-pack/plugins/triggers_actions_ui/public/common/constants/comparators.ts`.|
 |popupPosition|(Optional) expression popup position.
 Default is `downLeft`, recomemded to change it for a small parent window space.|

-## Embed Create Alert flyout to Kibana plugins
+## Embed the Create Alert flyout within any Kibana plugin

-To embed Create Alert flyout to any place in Kibana the next code should be specified under the React component file:
+Follow the instructions bellow to embed the Create Alert flyout within any Kibana plugin:
 1. Add TriggersAndActionsUIPublicPluginSetup to Kibana plugin setup dependencies:

 ```